rstms/filter-rspamd-class/README.md

 spam	    | 999	| spam_score >= PROBABLE_THRESHOLD

-## configuration
+## Configuration
-Class names and thresholds are configurable per recipient email address If a config file does not exist, the defaults are used.
+The number of classes, class names, and thresholds are configurable for each recipient email address.

+If a config file does not exist, the defaults are used.
-When a config file is present, the first matching RCPT-TO address for a message is used to lookup the class values for that messages.
 If no match is found, the default class values will be used.

+When a config file is present, the first matching RCPT-TO address for a message is used to lookup the class values for that message.

 Configuration filename: `/etc/mail/filter_rspamd_classes.json`